 2. Use email aliases or disposable addresses

-Think about using email aliases or disposable addresses like wearing a disguise for your email.
-It's a clever way to keep your main email address hidden from spammers and helps you keep your privacy intact.
-So, when you're signing up for a newsletter or online service, consider using an alternative email address.
-By doing this, your main email address stays incognito, cutting down on the amount of spam you receive.
+Think of using email aliases or disposable addresses as wearing a disguise for your email.
+It's a clever way to keep your main email address hidden from spammers.
+In practice, you can employ this alternative address when signing up for a newsletter or a service, thus cutting down on the amount of spam you receive.

-There are a bunch of handy tools and services out there, like the Burner Emails extension, the Screener feature from Clean Email, and the Temp Mail that offers free, self-destructing temporary emails, that let you create temporary email addresses.
-The best part?
-You can turn off these disposable addresses whenever you want, blocking any unwanted messages.
-Just remember to update your email address with important contacts and services when needed so you don't miss out on the messages you actually want to see.
+There are a bunch of handy tools and services out there, like the Burner Emails extension, the Screener feature from Clean Email, and the Temp Mail that offers free, self-destructing temporary emails.

 3. Use a data removal service to get your information (including email) off third-party data broker sites